 Perform this procedure only if the LAN Administrator instructs you to do so.
-For more information about groups, see The GROUP parameter on page 59.
+For more information about groups, see The GROUP parameter on page 62.

-1. When you select GROUP from the Admin Procedures Screen, the following text displays:
+- 1. Use the Craft password to gain access to the Admin Procedures screen.
+The default password is 27238. - 2.
+When you select GROUP from the Admin Procedures screen, the following text displays: